peiyuwu9/common-stock/README.md

-# Stock Scrapper
+# Common Stock
-An application to scrape stock data.
+An application to scrape stock data and organize them as common stock list.

 ## Motivation
 Need data for trading purpose.